mvolkmann/blog/src/rust.md

 who has created many popular Rust crates including hyper, reqwest, and pretty-env-logger.
 It defines HTTP routes using "filters".

-Let's create CRUD REST services that operate on a collection of dog descriptions.

 Add the following dependencies in `Cargo.toml`: